JakeWharton/py-videodownloader/README.md

 py-video-downloader
 ===================
-Python module and script for downloading video source files from the major streaming sites (YouTube, Vimeo, etc.)
+Python module and script for downloading video source files from the major online streaming sites (YouTube, Vimeo, etc.)

 Usage
 =====